kirk-iliev/SRIpy/README.md

 ```

 ## Notes
 Recommend assigning your GigE camera a static IP address.
 This can be done in the Vimba Viewer app from AVT.
+Note that Allied Vision has pulled support for VmbPy on MacOS in recent years, and trying to use an outdated version with this software is not recommended.
+Please use Linux or Windows.

 ## References